Home » Engineering » mechanical engineering » The Role of Manufacturing Processes in mechanical engineering

 Introduction

-Manufacturing is a word derived from a Latin word ‘Manu and factus’, i.e., made by hand.
+Manufacturing is a word derived from a Latin word ‘Manu and factus’, i.e., made by hand. your-keyword-herenufacturing is a word derived from a Latin word ‘Manu and factus’, i.e., made by hand.
 In the later stage of the industrial development, it is meant for the conversion of raw materials into finished goods to fulfil the requirement of the social need of the human beings.
 The raw material cannot be used directly to fulfil the needs of the human beings, but it has to be processed into a particular form.
 This processing of the materials involves different types of manufacturing processes.
 Manufacturing process is a way to convert the a material from its raw form to the usable form; this may be shaping processes, joining processes, cutting processes or the processes involved in changing the properties of the materials.

 What Are Manufacturing Processes?